the-teachingRSE-project/competencies/summarised_competencies.md

 Harald von Waldow,
 and Samantha Wittke.
-The group gained more recognition, and the teachingRSE project is now an official working group of the de-RSE society and the special interest group on research software of the Gesellschaft für Informatik.
+The group gained more recognition, and the teachingRSE project is now an official working group of the de-RSE society and the special interest group on research software of the German Informatics Society (GI).